-3.3.
-Mean transverse momentum
+3.3 Mean transverse momentum

 The mean transverse momenta of deuterons and protons are shown as a function of the charged-particle multiplicity in pp collisions in Fig. 7.
 The difference between deuteron and proton mean momenta is significant, except at extremely low charged-particle multiplicity.
-In high-multiplicity pp collisions, the ratio between the $\langle p_T \rangle$ of deuterons and protons is about 1.2 and is smaller than the value (about 1.6) measured in central Pb-Pb collisions [14], where the established mass ordering is in general attributed to the emission of particles from a radially expanding source.
+In high-multiplicity pp collisions, the ratio between the $\langle p_T \rangle$ of deuterons and protons is about 1.2 and is smaller than the value (about 1.6) measured in central Pb-Pb collisions [12], where the established mass ordering is in general attributed to the emission of particles from a radially expanding source.

 In pp collisions the multiplicity dependence of the deuteron mean transverse momentum is well reproduced by computing the deuteron spectra using Eq.
-(2) with the proton spectra as input and assuming, as in a simple coalescence model, a $p{\rm T}$ -independent B2 value.
-Note that in central Pb-Pb collisions the Blast-Wave model [20] - a hydrodynamic-inspired model which describes particle production assuming that these are emitted from an expanding thermalised source - simultaneously fits light nuclei (deuterons and 3 He) together with light hadrons [14].
-On the contrary, in pp collisions, the $\langle p{\rm T} \rangle$ of deuterons is not correctly reproduced by using the Blast-Wave parameters that simultaneously describe pion, kaon and proton spectra from [27], as clearly shown in Fig. 7.
-Since the Blast-Wave model is able to reproduce experimental data solely in Pb-Pb collisions, we have evidence that a full hydrodynamic approach does not concurrently describe the production of light hadrons and nuclei in pp collisions.
-The latter is consistent with a coalescence picture where the formation of weakly bound composite particles is expected to occur only at the last stage of
+2 with the proton spectra as input and assuming, as in a simple coalescence model, a $p{\rm T}$ -independent B_2 value.
+Note that in central Pb-Pb collisions the Blast-Wave model [18] - a hydrodynamic-inspired model which describes particle production assuming that these are emitted from an expanding thermalised source - simultaneously fits light nuclei (deuterons and 3He) together with light hadrons [12].
+On the contrary, in pp collisions, the $\langle p{\rm T} \rangle$ of deuterons is not correctly reproduced by using the Blast-Wave parameters that simultaneously describe pion, kaon and proton spectra from [25], as clearly shown in Fig. 7.
+Since the Blast-Wave model is able to reproduce

-Fig. 7.
-Mean transverse momentum $\langle p_T \rangle$ of deuterons and protons as a function of charged-particle multiplicity at mid-rapidity in pp collisions at the LHC.
+Fig. 7: Mean transverse momentum $\langle p_T \rangle$ of deuterons and protons as a function of charged-particle multiplicity at mid-rapidity in pp collisions at the LHC.
 The open boxes represent the total systematic uncertainty while the contribution that is uncorrelated across multiplicity (where estimated) is shown with the shaded boxes.
 The full shaded area corresponds to the expected mean p_T of deuterons from a simple coalescence model assuming a p_T -independent B_2 value.
 The hollow and dashed areas correspond to the mean p_T of protons and deuterons calculated by using the Blast-Wave parameters that simultaneously fit to the pion, kaon and proton spectra.